AbeerKhakwani/uno_card_game/README.md

 ###Developers
-Bryan Borgeson
+Erica Cha & Abeer Khakawani

 ###Date
-Update: March 24, 2015<br />
+Date: May 13th, 2015<br />
-Original: March 11, 2015

 ###Description
-This is a boilerplate for writing apps in PHP.
+This is a boilerplate for writing apps in UNO GAME PHP.
 It uses Composer to install [PHPUnit](https://phpunit.de/), [Silex](http://silex.sensiolabs.org/), and [Twig](http://twig.sensiolabs.org/).
 It also links to a [Bootstrap CDN](http://www.bootstrapcdn.com/) for CSS Styling, as well as a [jQuery](https://code.jquery.com/) link for added functionality with JS.

 ###Use and Editing
 To use this boilerplate, simply: <br />